Backlash match card & rumors

 - Seth Rollins vs. Omos

 This match was announced out of nowhere, with the two having yet to interact with each other on television.
-Seems strange, but we’ll learn more on Raw this week.

-That’s all that has been made official so far but it looks likely Bad Bunny & Rey Mysterio will be wrestling Damian Priest & Dominik Mysterio on the show.
-That could be announced as soon as this week’s episode of Raw.
+Then they came together on Raw for a staredown, we got to see how much bigger Omos is, and Rollins still vowed to put him down while fans sing his song.
+Hit it!

 Loading comments...